Vietnam Encompassed - 15 days

 Overnight: Hoi An | Breakfast

 Hoi An - Nha Trang.
-On day 10 transfer to the airport in Danang and fly to the coastal resort of Nha Trang.
+On day 9 transfer to the airport in Danang and fly to the coastal resort of Nha Trang.
 Upon arrival, you will be met and transferred to your hotel.
 Spend the remains of the day at leisure.
-Nha Trang is a popular coastal resort in central Vietnam, with 7kms of white sandy beach and pristine waters surrounded by archipelagoes and mountains.
+Nha Trang is a popular coastal resort in central Vietnam, with 7kms of white sandy beach and pristine waters surrounded by archipelagos and mountains.

 Overnight: Nha Trang | Breakfast x 3, Lunch x 1

-Returning to Saigon at around 2pm, stop for lunch before visiting some of the city's major attractions including the Reunification Palace, Notre Dame Cathedral and the War Remnants Museum.
+Returning to Saigon at around 2pm, stop for lunch before visiting some of the city's major attractions including the Reunification Palace, Notre Dame Cathedral (from the outside as renovations are taking place) and the War Remnants Museum.

 Overnight: Saigon | Breakfast x 2, Lunch x 1